-Performance outcomes Acceptable outcomes
+Perf formance outcomes Acceptable outcomes (b) are setback a minimum of 6 metres from the seaward boundary (see Figure 8.2.4.4).
 Editor's Note-State coastal building lines are identified on the Coastal Protection Overlay Maps.
 State coastal building lines are declared under the Coastal Protection and Management Act 1995.
 PO4 Where a coastal building line does not exist on a lot fronting the beachfront or a reserve adjoining the beachfront, new buildings and structures are setback no less than 6 metres from the seaward boundary of the site.
-No acceptable outcome provided

-Performance outcomes Acceptable outcomes

-Visual Character and Scenic Amenity

-Development within the Coastal Protection and Scenic Amenity Area is-

-- designed to protect character and scenic amenity and (a) integrate with the surrounding natural landscape and skyline vegetation (see Figure AP3-3A); and - finished predominately in colours and hues of the (b) surrounding natural landscape.

-AO5

-A mix of native landscaping, such as ground covers, shrubs and trees, is provided for a width of 5 metres from the seaward or rear boundary of the site to provide adequate landscape buffering to protect the coastal dune system.
+No acceptable outcome provided Perf ormance outcomes Acceptable outcomes Visu ual Character and Scenic Amenity elopment within the Coastal Protection and Scenic Amenity a is- designed to protect character and scenic amenity and integrate with the surrounding natural landscape and skyline vegetation (see Figure AP3-3A); finished predominately in colours and hues of the surrounding natural landscape; and screened by native landscaping to a level that minimises artificial lighting impacts on sea turtle nesting.
+A mix of native landscaping, such as ground covers, shrubs and trees, is provided for a width of 5 metres from the seaward or rear boundary of the site to provide adequate landscape buffering to protect the coastal dune system (see Figure AP3-3A).
 Editor's Note-Refer to the Table 3.1 & 3.2 of PSP2 Landscaping for suitable coastal species.

-Editor's Note The following is a useful guide for ensuring that buildings blend with the natural surrounds.
+Editor's Note- The following is a useful guide for ensuring that buildings blend with the natural surrounds.
 External building materials that are lightweight and comprise predominantly timber or board, stainless steel, glass, and corrugated iron will generally be more in keeping with the beach/riverside character than concrete rendered block.
 Use external colours and roof finishes which are non-reflective and which do not cause glare.
 Shades that match the colours and tones of surrounding vegetation will ensure the buildings are less visually prominent from the beach or the water.

-Appropriate wall colours will depend on the existing native vegetation and backdrop, but may include muted earth/environmental tones that blend with the natural environment. such as-
+Appropriate wall colours will depend on the existing native vegetation and backdrop, but may include muted earth/environmental tones that blend with the natural environment such as- green; olive green; blue green; grey green;

-- green;

-- olive green;

-- blue green;

-- grey green;

-- green blue;

-- indigo;

-- brown;
+green yellow.
+Acceptable outcomes

-- blue grey; and
+blue grey; and

-- green yellow.
+green blue; indigo; brown;

+Rear fences adjoining the beachfront and beach accesses

-Rear fences adjacent to the beachfront within the Coastal Protection Area are designed and sited to be sympathetic with the visual amenity of the beachfront and do not degrade the natural beachfront character.
+Rear fences adjoining the beachfront within the Coastal Protection Rear fences adjacent to the beachfront within the Coastal Area are designed and sited to be sympathetic with the visual

-Rear fences adjacent to the beachfront within the Coastal Protection Area incorporate the following-
+Protection Area incorporate the following-